-Confidentiality— Is access to confidential data restricted to only the users who should have access to it?
+Confidentiality – Is access to confidential data restricted only to the users who should have access to it?
 This includes the encryption, access controls, and network and application firewalls the MSP has in place to protect the data being stored and processed on their computer systems.

-Privacy— Refers to how your IT provider collects, uses, retains, discloses, and destroys personal information.
+Privacy – Refers to how your IT provider collects, uses, retains, discloses, and destroys personal information.
 Is it in accordance with their privacy notice?
 This is extremely important for any business that collects any type of personal data!

-Two words…trust and reliability.
+Two words … trust and reliability.

 As we mentioned in the article “The Wild West of IT Services,” there are no official governing entities overseeing IT Providers.
-The SOC 2 audit is the only way to guarantee that you are outsourcing your IT to a trusted and reliable company.
-The SOC 2 report eliminates time spent worrying about how your service provider is protecting your sensitive data so that you can focus on running your business.
+The SOC 2 audit is the only way to guarantee you are outsourcing your IT to a trusted and reliable company.
+The SOC 2 report eliminates time spent worrying about how your service provider is protecting your sensitive data so you can focus on running your business.

 It’s amazing how many businesses entrust their most sensitive data to a third-party service provider without understanding the risks.

-For example, did you know that if your Akron IT Provider gets hacked and your customers’ private data gets compromised, that you could be liable?
+For example, did you know that if your Akron IT Provider gets hacked and your customers’ private data gets compromised, you could be liable?
 This is a very real threat if your MSP does not have the proper security measures in place.

 What many businesses don’t realize is that their service provider is often the weakest link in their data security.
-In addition to being unregulated, IT firms in Akron, OH are also often the targets of hackers.
+In addition to being unregulated, IT firms in Akron, OH, are also often the targets of hackers.
 This is because IT providers hold the keys to the castle—meaning they store the customer data and passwords for many different clients—not just one business.
 Why hack one company when you can go after several all at once?

-Remember, if your data is mishandled or compromised it could leave your business vulnerable to attacks, data theft, and/or lawsuits that could potentially destroy your business.
+Remember, if your data is mishandled or compromised, it could leave your business vulnerable to attacks, data theft, and/or lawsuits that could potentially destroy your business.
 Working with an IT provider that is not SOC 2 compliant is not worth the risk!

-We want to give our clients peace of mind by showing them, through a detailed auditing process, that we have the controls and procedures in place to safeguard their data, and that the services we promise are the services we deliver.
+We want to give our clients peace of mind by showing them, through a detailed auditing process, that we have the controls and procedures in place to safeguard their data, and the services we promise are the services we deliver.

 The SOC 2 Report validates that we are qualified, professional, and follow the best practices in the IT industry.